andytaronji/Novellipressurewashing/README.md

 - Update the content in the `src/data/` directory to change the website content
 - Modify the color scheme in `app/globals.css` and `tailwind.config.js`
 - Replace placeholder images in the `public/images/` directory with real images

+## Email Functionality

+The contact forms are configured to send emails to novellipw@gmail.com using SendGrid.

+For detailed setup instructions, see [EMAIL_SETUP.md](./EMAIL_SETUP.md).

 ## License